artisan1218/LeetCode-Solution/findKthElementInAry/readme.md

   pivot         p
 [1, 2, 3, 4, 6, 5]     at this step, all elements on the LHS of pivot is smaller than pivot and all elements on RHS is greater than pivot

+We are ready for the next step: find the kth element in the left or right part recursively

 ```

 <br />